luiscoco/Udemy-AI-for-Developers-2026-Project1-Prompt-36-gate-work-order-actions-in-the-UI-by-role-ownership/Readme.md

-# Prompt F: Showing work-order actions by role in the UI
+# Showing work-order actions by role in the UI

 This step makes the frontend follow the same permission rules the backend already enforces.
 A user now sees only the work-order actions they are allowed to perform.